 British Airways Executive Club which has an excellent global network via the Oneworld alliance although you would generally need to travel via London.
-BA members collect Avios points and a one-way Amsterdam-London flight earns 500 Avios at the lowest fare - though this will drop to 125 Avios from May 2015.
+BA members collect Avios points and a one-way Amsterdam-London flight earns from 125 Avios at the lowest fare (this used to be 500).
 Redemption rates start at only 4,000 Avios (plus a fee of £17.50/€21) for a one-way economy flight under 650 miles - this is very generous compared to Flying Blue.
-Other OneWorld carriers at Amsterdam are Iberia, Finnair, Cathay Pacific, Malaysia Airlines and Royal Jordanian.
+Other OneWorld carriers at Amsterdam are American Airlines, Iberia, Finnair, Cathay Pacific, Malaysia Airlines and Royal Jordanian.

 Miles & More from the Lufthansa group (which also includes Austrian and Swiss) is part of the extensive Star Alliance.
 You would need to fly via one of the hubs such as Frankfurt, Munich or Vienna.
 Like Flying Blue, earning miles on the lowest fares is difficult and fuel surcharges can be high on redemptions.
 If you are after easier status in Star Alliance then consider Turkish Airlines Miles&Smiles or Aegean Airlines Miles&Bonus.

 Emirates Skywards is the frequent flyer program of Gulf heavyweight Emirates which flies daily from Amsterdam to its Dubai hub by Airbus A380.
 Emirates has a significant international route network including the Middle-East, Asia, Africa and Australia/NZ.
 Emirates is not part of a major alliance but partners include Qantas, Easyjet and Alaska Airlines.